linuxone-community-cloud/technical-resources/deploy-virtual-server.md

 # Virtual Server Deployment Guide

 ## Overview
-This document will take you through the steps to get access to the LinuxONE community cloud, deploy a virtual virtual and start using it in your project.
+This document will take you through the steps to get access to the LinuxONE community cloud, deploy a virtual server and start using it in your project.

 ## Steps